ahmedelk91/multiplayer-tictactoe-challenge/README.md

 <hr/>

 ### Details:
 You are free to use whatever language, stack, framework, library, package or technology you want.
-The purpose of this challenge is to see how you approach a complex problem and architect a simple, concise solution.
+The purpose of this challenge is to demonstrate how you approach a complex problem and architect a simple, concise solution.
 There are many different ways you could approach this problem.
 You could use WebSockets or poll the server.
 You could use a Node server or a Sinatra server or even go serverless.
 You could use React or some plain JavaScript.
 You are in total control of the technology used to solve this challenge.

-How the game looks and behaves is up to you.
-The above example is not a wireframe, it is merely an example of the real-time multiplayer functionality we are looking for.
-The game should resemble Tic Tac Toe and it should be multiplayer.
+The game look and behavior is up to you.
+The images above are an example of the real-time multiplayer functionality we are looking for.

-Please do not spend more than 4 hours on this challenge.
-If you have reached the 4 hour mark and have not completed the challenge, please submit what you have done.
+This challenge has a self-enforced time limit of 4 hours.
+If you have reached the 4 hour mark and have not completed the challenge, submit what you have completed.
 We are not looking for a production Tic Tac Toe platform that can handle 5 million unique hits a second.
 Please keep the end product lean and simple.

 ### Deliverable:
-1) Please deliver the code to us via a Github repo.
+1) Reply to our email with the link to the Github repo where your solution is located.
-2) Please be prepared to demo and explain your solution in an in-person interview.
+2) Be prepared to demo and explain your solution in an in-person interview.